-Earl Grey tea is named after Earl Charles Grey, who was prime minister of Britain from 1830 to 1834.
+The history of Earl Grey tea is uncertain.
+It seems to have first appeared in the nineteenth century.
+It may have been named after Earl Charles Grey, who was prime minister of Britain from 1830 to 1834.
 There are several stories that attempt to explain how the Earl was connected to the tea.
-One of the most fanciful is that the Earl played a role in saving a Chinese mandarin's son from drowning.
+One of the most fanciful is that he played a role in saving a Chinese mandarin's son from drowning.
 (A mandarin was a government official in the Chinese Empire.)
-The grateful father created the tea as a present for the Earl.
+The grateful father supposedly created the tea as a present for the Earl.
 Another story says that Earl Grey's family asked a Chinese mandarin to create a tea that would neutralize the lime present in the water around their home.

 Lady Grey Tea

-Bergamot Oranges or Bergamots
+Facts About Bergamot Oranges

-Oil of Bergamot Dangers and Possible Health Benefits
+Uses of Oil of Bergamot and Precautions

-Oil of bergamot adds a delicious flavor to foods and drinks and lovely scents to perfumes and cosmetics.
-However, it should probably be avoided in products designed to be left on areas of the skin that will be exposed to light because of its potential to cause skin damage.
-One chemical in the oil that induces photosensitivity is bergapten, but other substances may be involved as well.
-Bergamot oil has been used in sunscreens and tanning lotions in the past, which is definitely not a good idea now that we know more about the oil.
+Oil of bergamot adds a delicious flavor to foods and drinks and lovely scents to soaps, lotions, shampoos, and perfumes.
+It should probably be avoided in products designed to be left on areas of the skin that will be exposed to light because of its potential to cause skin damage.
+The oil should always be used in small quantities, especially in children, as the quote above shows.

-Some alternate health practitioners claim that oil of bergamot has many health benefits, including helping to treat psoriasis and vitiligo, treating fungal disease on the skin, killing insect pests such as lice, killing bacteria, controlling anxiety and relieving depression when used in aromatherapy, aiding digestion and relieving fever and pain.
+Some alternate health practitioners claim that oil of bergamot has many health benefits, including helping to treat psoriasis and vitiligo, treating fungal disease on the skin, killing insect pests such as lice, killing bacteria, controlling anxiety and relieving depression when used in aromatherapy, aiding digestion, and relieving fever and pain.

 Bergamot Oil and Medications

 Bergamot oil is made up of a complex mixture of chemicals.
-In addition to bergapten it contains a substance called bergamottin.
+In addition to bergapten, it contains a substance called bergamottin.
 This chemical is also found in grapefruit juice and is the reason why the juice has to be avoided by people taking certain medications.
 Bergamottin inhibits an enzyme that breaks down the medications in the body.
 This can cause a medicine to stay in the body for longer than normal and perhaps reach a dangerous level if more doses are taken.

 © 2012 Linda Crampton